This KB document is part of a larger collection of documents on active learning. More Active Learning documents

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Send-a-Problem learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for facilitating a Send-a-Problem learning activity within a classroom.

-- Determine the number of problems you will need to have all groups working simultaneously.
+- Determine the number of problems you need to have all groups working simultaneously.

 - Decide how to present the problem.
 Consider attaching each issue to a file folder or envelope into which groups can then insert their solutions.